Skype for Business add-on licensing

 How to see prices and buy add-on licenses

-After you buy an Office 365 plan, you see prices and buy add-ons through the Office 365 admin center.
+After you buy a Microsoft 365 plan, you see prices and buy add-ons through the Microsoft 365 admin center.

 Depending on the add-ons you want, we recommend comparing whether it's more cost effective for you to switch to a plan that includes those features already.